 A baseline is required prior to evaluating the different choices available for homeowners.
 I’ve run a baseline scenario with current conditions and historical housing price appreciation.

 I’ve ignored all other expenses associated with a house like stamp duty and maintenance and upkeep costs.
 These won’t change if pre-payments are made on a mortgage.
-The purpose of this article is to calculate the impact of additional principal payments on a mortgage and not to calculate the return on a house.
+The purpose of this article is to explore the impact of additional principal payments on a mortgage and not to figure out the return on a house.
 I’ve already done that in this article.

 Inputs